OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 In this session we will tackle the issue of dates and time-series.

 Time-series are everywhere in environmental data.
-At there most basic time-series data consist of two columns (vectors) of data.
-The first is the date-time column (plotted as X-axis on graph) and the second column is the variable of interest that changes as a function of time.
+At its most basic time-series data consist of two columns (vectors) of data.
+The first is the date (time) column (plotted as X-axis on graph) and the second column is the variable of interest that changes as a function of time.

 There are two things we should keep in mind when working with